phess2/lipschitz-transformers/docs/source/algorithms/manifold/hypersphere.rst

 .. math::
    w \mapsto \frac{1}{\sqrt{1+\eta^2}} \times \left[w - \eta \times \frac{ (I_n - w w^\top)g}{\left\|(I_n - w w^\top)g\right\|_2}\right].

 So we simply project the gradient on to the subspace orthogonal to the weight vector and normalize to obtain a unit vector.
 We offload the problem of setting the size of the update to choosing the step size parameter :math:`\eta`.
-Dividing through by :math:`\sqrt{1 + \eta^2}` projects the update back to the hypersphere.
+Dividing through by :math:`\sqrt{1 + \eta^2}` projects the updated weights back to the hypersphere.

 The structure of the tangent space
 -----------------------------------